-In Figure 3.a we show that strong performance is obtained with the learnt backwards weights.
-We found that using random feedback weights without learning (i.e. feedback alignment), typically converged to a lower accuracy and was also unstable and had a tendency to diverge, which may be due to a simple Gaussian weight initialization used here compared to the original paper.
+In Figure 3.a) we show that strong performance is obtained with the learnt backwards weights.
+We found that using random feedback weights without learning (i.e. feedback alignment), typically converged to a lower accuracy and had a tendency to diverge, which may be due to a simple Gaussian weight initialization used here.
 Nevertheless, when the backwards weights are learnt, we find that the algorithm is stable and can obtain performance comparable with using the exact weight transposes.
 This approach of using learnable backwards weights to solve the weight transport problem has been similarly investigated in \citep{amit2019deep,akrout2019deep}, however these papers simply implement backprop with the learnt backwards weights.
 Here we show that learnable backwards weights can be combined with a fundamentally local learning rule, while maintaining training performance.